 PTG Linen Service

-As part of our capstone project, we worked with PTG Linen Service to co-design their organization’s strategy and branding to become more people-focused and purpose-driven.
-To achieve this, we:
+As part of our capstone project, we worked with PTG Linen Service to co-design their strategy and branding to become a more people-focused and purpose-driven organization.

 Designed a new visual identity and brand values